-Study shows radiotherapy and surgery provide regional control for breast cancer patientsJune 3rd, 2013 in Cancer /
+Study shows radiotherapy and surgery provide regional control for breast cancer patientsJune 3, 2013 in Medicine & Health / Cancer

 Final analysis of the EORTC 10981-22023 AMAROS (After Mapping of the Axilla: Radiotherapy Or Surgery?) trial has shown that both axillary lymph node dissection and axillary radiotherapy provide excellent regional control for breast cancer patients with a positive sentinel node biopsy.
 The AMAROS trial also found that axillary radiotherapy reduces the risk of short term and long-term lymphoedema as compared to axillary lymph node dissection.